derberg/manage-files-in-multiple-repositories/README.md

-# Copy Files to Other Repositories
+# Manage Files in Multiple Repositories

-GitHub Action that enables you to keep a file in `Repository A` and copy it over to `Repository N`.
+GitHub Action that enables you to keep a file in `Repository A` and copy it over, update or remove it from `Repository N`.
 It is useful for use cases like:
 - you have a GitHub Actions workflow files that are the same for every repo and you want to edit it only once and then see change in all the other repositories
 - you have a `CODE_OF_CONDUCT.md` or `CONTRIBUTING.md` file that you want to have in the same form in all the repositories.
 You want to edit it in one repo and then have the change replicated in other repositories
+- you have a file that has to be removed from multiple repositories

 <!-- toc -->